-Children's Book Award 2017 The shortlist has been announced for the 2017 Children's Book Award, organised by the Federation of Children's Book Groups.
+Children's Book Award 2018 The shortlist for the 2018 Children's Book Award, organised by the Federation of Children's Book Groups, will be announced on 26 February 2018.

 The Children’s Book Award (known as the Red House Children’s Book Award during the 14 years of The Book People’s sponsorship) is the only national award for children’s books that is voted for entirely by children themselves.
 It was founded in 1980 by Pat Thomson of the Federation of Children's Book Groups to celebrate the books that children themselves love reading, and each year since then children in FCBG book groups and around the UK have been reading as many new books as they can and voting to pick both the shortlist and the eventual winners.
 It is highly respected by teachers, librarians and parents, and past winners include J.K.
 Rowling, Patrick Ness, Andy Stanton, Malorie Blackman, Anthony Horowitz and Oliver Jeffers.
 Now in its 37th year, the award has often been the first to recognise the future stars of children’s fiction and has the ability to turn popular authors into bestsellers.